 Animation extracted and adapted from Schele and Miller 1986:292, plate 109.

 Details of a Classic period Maya vase animating the transformation of a human into a supernatural and spearing of a serpent.
 The finely incised vase describes the figure sitting in a canoe floating on stacked water symbols, while, once transformed, the grotesque figure wears a water bird atop his headdress.
-The speared reptile transform from a coiled serpent into a larger, skeletal version.
+The speared reptile transforms from a coiled serpent into a larger, skeletal version.

 Animation extracted and adapted from Kerr 1989:79, file no. 1391.